cryptoapi/Bitcoin-Wordpress-Plugin/readme.txt

 == Upgrade Notice ==

 = 1.2.9 =
 This update includes several new features, enhancements, and bugfixes.
-Updating is recommended.
+Updating is recommended